goensol/technical-test/README.md

 In other words, you will reverse engineer the current simulator spreadsheet to understand the dimensioning formula and use manual inputs, constants from the GSheet & PVGIS API to get all the parameters needed to compute the result.

-You don't need to add a backend app to solve the case.
-Running the calculations in the frontend is enough.

 # Project setup

 Before starting, you will need to installe NodeJS 18.12 or greater and Yarn.